TopicalTom/Shoppies/README.md

 <br />

-From here, whenever a user clicked on a movie result to add it to their movie nominations list, it is added first to local storage and then as the useContext value to trigger UI changes wherever it was needed without having to reload the page.
+From here, whenever a user clicked on a movie result to add it to their movie nominations list, it is added first to local storage and then as the useContext value to trigger UI changes wherever it was needed, without having to reload the page.
 Essentially, I am using useContext as a trackable value that can update the DOM for the current session but using local storage as a back-up just in case a user intentionally or unintentionally leaves.

 <br />